FuzzingLabs/secpipe/docs/docs/how-to/llm-proxy.md

    (backed by the `fuzzforge_llm_proxy_data` volume) populated with provider entries, `client.drop_excess_requests=false`, and an enabled SQLite `config_store`, so budgets and UI-driven configuration persist exactly the way the docs expect.
+   To raise the upstream timeout beyond the 30 s default, set `BIFROST_DEFAULT_TIMEOUT_SECONDS` or provider-specific overrides such as `BIFROST_ANTHROPIC_TIMEOUT_SECONDS` in `volumes/env/.env` before bootstrapping; the script propagates them to the proxy’s network configuration automatically.
 3. (Optional) Set `BIFROST_OPENAI_MODELS` to a comma-separated list if you want to scope a key to specific models (for example `openai/gpt-5,openai/gpt-5-nano`).
    When you target Responses-only models, flip `BIFROST_OPENAI_USE_RESPONSES_API=true`